jonahwoo/sql-project/README.md

 **Title**: Investment Data Analyst

 **Job Description**: The core responsibilities of the Investment Analyst will be to work as part of our Investment Team to support all facets of the investment process, with a focus on areas such as managing Alternative Investment data in our portfolio accounting system, working with clients to access tax and other information about their investments and trading securities.
 In exchange, you will get exposure to a sophisticated investment platform comprised of best-in-class public and private investment managers.

 ### Project Relevance to Job Posting

 This project directly aligns with the responsibilities outlined in the job description for the Investment Data Analyst position at Chamberlain Group.
-By developing a tool for analyzing financial statements and providing actionable insights, the project aims to assist in managing alternative investment data, accessing tax and other information about investments, and supporting the investment process.
+By developing a tool for analyzing financial data and providing actionable insights, the project aims to support various facets of the investment process, including managing alternative investment data and assisting clients in accessing relevant information about their investments.

 # Data

-## Source
+## Sources

 - SEC Edgar Gov (Web Scrape): Provides access to financial statements of public companies.
-- - Alpha Vantage API: Provides real-time and historical stock data.
+- Alpha Vantage API: Provides real-time and historical stock data.

 ## Characteristics